wittene/cat-face-embeddings/readme.md

 ---

 ## Repository Organization
+- **db** contains the database file(s)
+- **scripts** contains shell scripts for running the embedding and identification programs
+  - *Note: shell scripts are currently written relative to the project root, not the scripts folder*
 - **src** contains the source code for this project
   - **src/data_processing** contains source code related to generating the train/valid/test sets
   - **src/embeddings** contains source code for the learned embedding model and embedding database generation
+- **trained_model** contains the trained model checkpoint and supporting documents

 ## How to run

-> Tip: Running any script with the -h flag will output a descriptive usage message.
+> Tip: Running any python script with the -h flag will output a descriptive usage message.

 ### Setup
 - Clone this repository.